 #10 – POCKET

-The smaller pocket is what holds the hood when not in use but can also accommodate small items, like maybe a pacifier.
+The smaller pocket is what holds the hood when not in use but can also accommodate small items (like a pacifier).

 #11 – ERGOBABY IS THE ONLY CARRIER YOU’LL EVER NEED!